 There are many ways to make passive income in our modern society:

 - Running an Airbnb

 While it typically takes some work to initially set up your stream of passive income, it is completely worth it when you are able to still make money while you are on vacation.

-If that isn’t a money goal all millennials should have, I don’t know what is!
+If that isn’t a money goal, I don’t know what is!